imdela/cipherbits.github.io/README.md

 Cipherbits generates passwords entirely in the browser using the native Web Crypto API (`crypto.getRandomValues`).
 No network call happens during generation, nothing is stored, and there is no account, no tracking, and no ads.
-It deploys for free on static hosting (Vercel Hobby).
+It deploys for free on static hosting (GitHub Pages).

 Cipherbits is planned to grow into a small, free, transparent practical cryptography toolkit — strength checking, breach checking (HIBP),